An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

 How the funding is calculated

 Seefor information on eligibility and how the funding is calculated.
-It includes minor changes to the methodology for the 2019 to 2020 financial year.

 What you can spend it on